UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day-6/notes.md

 USER & GROUP MANAGEMENT:-
 ------------------------

-    When joining a new organization, you often create users, add them to groups, and assign permissions.
+    When joining a new organization, you often create users, add them to groups, and assign permissions.s USER CREATION:-

- USER CREATION:-
  --------------